Storey: Idiosyncrasies

 Letter boxes of a residential building built in the 1970s in Hong Kong.
 The Chinese and English floor numberings use the traditional Chinese and the British systems, respectively, resulting in different numbers.

 In Hong Kong, the British numbering system is now generally used, in English and Chinese alike.
 In some older residential buildings, however, the floors are identified by signs in Chinese characters that say "二樓" ("2 floor") at the floor just above ground, as in the North American system.
 For those buildings, the Chinese phrase "三樓" or its English equivalent "3rd floor" may refer either to the storey three levels above ground (as in the modern numbering), which is actually labelled "四樓" ("4 floor"), or to the storey with the sign "三樓" ("3 floor"), which is only two levels above ground.
 This confusing state of affairs has led, for example, to numerous errors in utility billing.
 To avoid ambiguity, business forms often ask that storey numbers in address fields be written as accessed from an elevator.
-In colloquial speeches, the character "唐" maybe added before the number to emphasise it refers to the Chinese style of numbering, e.g. "唐三樓" (literally "Chinese 3 floor"), or the character "字" added after the number to refer to the British style of numbering as shown in an elevator, e.g. 2字樓 (literally "2 digit floor", floor with number 2), while in writing in Chinese, Chinese numerals are used for Chinese style numbering, and Arabic numerals are used for British style numbering.
+In colloquial speeches, the character "唐" may be added before the number to emphasise it refers to the Chinese style of numbering, e.g. "唐三樓" (literally "Chinese 3 floor"), or the character "字" added after the number to refer to the British style of numbering as shown in an elevator, e.g. 2字樓 (literally "2 digit floor", floor with number 2), while in writing in Chinese, Chinese numerals are used for Chinese style numbering, and Arabic numerals are used for British style numbering.

 In Hawaii, the Hawaiian-language floor label uses the British system, but the English-language floor label uses the American system.
 For example, Papa akolu (P3) is equivalent to Level 4 (4 or L4).

 In Greenland, the Greenlandic-language floor label uses the American system, but the Danish-language floor label uses the British system.
 Plan pingasut (P3) is equivalent to Level 2 (Plan to or P2).